Military doctrine of Russia: 2010 military doctrine

 Under the new doctrine, Russia continues to develop and modernize its nuclear capability.
 "Russia reserves the right to use nuclear weapons in response to the use of nuclear and other types of weapons of mass destruction against it or its allies, and also in case of aggression against Russia with the use of conventional weapons when the very existence of the state is threatened."
 Most military analysts believe that, in this case, Russia would pursue an 'escalate to de-escalate’ strategy, initiating limited nuclear exchange to bring adversaries to the negotiating table.
 Russia will also threaten nuclear conflict to discourage initial escalation of any major conventional conflict.

-2014 Military Doctrine
+2014 military doctrine

 The next revision of the military doctrine was issued on 26 December 2014.
-A useful English-language translation was available on a Russian government website as recently as November 2022.
+An English-language translation was available on a Russian government website as recently as November 2022.

+A list of scenarios under which Russia would be motivated to act militarily towards other countries is included.
+All actions seen as particularly threatening and necessary of Russian governmental response are laid out in the doctrine, as confirmed by Russian political journalist Sergey Parkhomenko.
+Eleven actions are listed that would potentially incite turmoil and military engagement, ultimately presenting Russia on the defensive.
+In Part II of the doctrine, there are fourteen listed "external military risks" to Russia.
+These include, as stated directly in the doctrine: